BLAKE2/BLAKE2/README.md

   optimized for speed on CPUs supporting SSE2, SSSE3, SSE4.1, AVX, or XOP.

+* `neon/`: Implementations of BLAKE2{s,b} using the NEON/ASIMD ARM instruction set.

+* `power8/`: Implementations of BLAKE2{s,b} for POWER8, using the VSX and Altivec extensions.

 * `csharp/`: C# implementation of BLAKE2b.

 * `b2sum/`: Command line utility to hash files, based on the `sse/`